lfe/blog/src/_posts/2014-12-14-1645-lutil-050-composition-predicates-core.md

 ## ``compose`` Functions

-All the previous changes for 0.5.0 were actually yak-shavings in support of the ``compose`` functions that were added as companions to the threshing macros (see below).
+All of the 0.5.0 changes detailed above were actually yak-shavings in support of the ``compose`` functions.
+These new functions have been added as companions to the threshing macros (see below).
 These are similar to Clojure's ``compose`` function, but with some syntactic sugar to assist with the fact that LFE is a Lisp-2.

 Pull in the functions: